bruceravel/LearningLarch/start/data.rst

 ---------------------

 The starting point for this (or any!) data analysis in Larch is importing the data from the file on disk into Larch.
-This is done with Larch's `read_ascii
+For column data, like that shown above, this is done with Larch's `read_ascii
 <http://xraypy.github.io/xraylarch/data/index.html#_io.read_ascii>`_
 function.
 In this case, these XES data are stored in a file called :file:`Bi2O3_Lg6.xes` and stored in a folder called :file:`Data`.